vibeus/vibe-website/content/blog/video-conferencing-apps-with-whiteboard/index.md

 ----------
 # GoToMeeting Review

 GoToMeeting is among the most well-known video conferencing platforms available.
-Founded in 2004, [GoToMeeting](https://www.gotomeeting.com/b) has expanded to include a large suite of technological offerings to make the online workspace a welcoming and collaborative one.
+Founded in 2004, [GoToMeeting](https://www.gotomeeting.com/) expanded to include a large suite of technological offerings to make the online workspace a welcoming and collaborative one.

 ## How much does GoToMeeting cost?